Estate Planning · Incapacity Planning

 Does a power of attorney end at death in Pennsylvania?

 Yes.
 A power of attorney automatically terminates when the principal dies.
+Authority then passes to the executor or administrator of the estate.

 Can a Pennsylvania power of attorney be revoked?